 Journal the ‘feeling’ experiences you want to have

 I find this activity strengthens the positive pathways in the mind and feels uplifting.
-Completed regularly gives your wellbeing a natural boost.
+Completed regularly gives your wellbeing a natural boost and will banish anxiety.

 Exercise 1: What feelings does every experience bring you in body and mind that’s peaceful, positive, joyful, feels good, is achievable, nurturing, comforting and positive?
 What does your intuition tell you about what feels good to you?
 Keep it simple.
 Write down in a journal anything that comes into your head.
 I suggest you take 5 or 10 minutes to do this exercise.